swiftxml/.github/profile/README.md

 There is a [roadmap](https://github.com/swiftxml/Roadmap) for things that should or could come for the SwiftXML project; it also includes a list of known issues.

-The following repositories are part of the SwiftXML project (stars are placed where you should look first.):
+The following repositories are part of the SwiftXML project (stars are placed where you should look first):

 ## XML